If you are experiencing a mental health crisis, the Clackamas County Crisis Line is available 24-hours a day, 7 days a week by calling 503-655-8585.

 How to Make an Appointment

-For an initial appointment and information concerning mental health or addiction treatment services at any of our clinic locations, call: 503-655-8401.
+For an initial appointment and information concerning mental health or addiction treatment services at any of our health center locations, call: 503-655-8401.
 For hearing impaired, please use Oregon Relay at 1-800-735-1232.

 Please have the name of your medical insurer, if any, your policy number, and your group number available when you call.